frenchu/pragmatic-programming/content/posts/kotlintest-adventures.md

 The same as in previous issue this leads to falsely green build and it is hard to notice.
 The cause of the issue was the same as in [Duplicated test name](#duplicated-test-name).

 One digression on testing with Spring.
-We don’t like much autowiring lateinit var variables approach.
+We don't like much autowiring lateinit var variables approach.
 Mutable state is not something we want to have in our functional code even if it is in tests.
 Hopefully Kotlintest allows to wiring through constructor of test spec.
 To enable that Spring project extension needs to be added to the project.
 This approach has some drawback although.
 The project listeners/extension are executed before test listeners.
 So if you have any test setup that spring context creation depends on you cannot put it in test listeners.
 In that case we use spring test context configuration with post construct and post destroy lifecycle methods.
-In the last resort one can go back to autowired lateinit vars.
+In the last resort one can go back to `autowired` `lateinit` vars.

 ## Strange behavior